yuyang339/cs140e-21spr/labs/1-gpio/README.md

      send them over the network and control one or many remote r/pi's.

-  2. We can record the reads and writes that are done to device memory and then use this for testing, or construct a program replaces our original and simply replays them.
+  2. We can record the reads and writes that are done to device memory and then use this for testing, or automatically construct a bare-bones program replaces our original and simply replays them.

      Lab 3 uses this trick to sort-of-prove that your code is correct.
      It works by running your code and checking that it does the same